 How to Tell if It's Real Gold

 If you are at a store to buy gold, there is a big chance of the seller trying to sell fake gold to you.
 The whole idea of selling fake gold jewelry is that they get the price for the real gold and also get to keep it.
 You have to be smart enough to find the difference between real gold and the fake polished version to avoid losing your money.
-So, take a look at the following tips to recognize real gold.

 - Sometimes, there can be international hallmarks which are used, like 375 instead of 9ct, 585 instead of 14ct, and 750 instead of 18ct.
 This is how solid gold is actually proportioned.
 9ct is one third solid gold, 14ct is just over half, while 18ct is three quarters solid gold.